 Providing a Lino server¶

 As a server provider you are responsible for installing and maintaining a Lino server, i.e. a virtual or physical machine used to run one or several Lino sites.
 It must have a Linux operating system and be connected to a network.

 We recommend a stable Debian as operating system.
 Currently this means Debian 10 "Buster".

-You need at least 2 GB of disk space.
+You need at least 10 GB of disk space.
 You can see how much disk space you have by saying:

 You need at least 2GB of RAM (because we didn't yet test production sites with less).
 How to see how much memory you have:

 $ free -h

 The system should have installed the sudo package:

 Creating a system user¶

 Create a user account for every site maintainer, e.g.